Using Woodchip for Soil Health, Mulching & Composting

 “It’s like fast food for fungi,” Ben says.
 “All those cut ends in the chip make it easier for fungi to move in and start breaking it down.”

-That decomposition process doesn’t just feed fungi—it draws in the whole soil food web: bacteria, nematodes, earthworms, and beyond.
-It’s slow-release, long-term soil building at its best.
+That decomposition process does not only feed fungi; it attracts the entire soil food web: bacteria, nematodes, earthworms, and more.
+It’s slow-release, long-term soil building at its finest.

 You don’t need to dig it in.
 In fact—don’t!
-Just mulch it on top and let nature do the work.
-Ben recommends using it in three key areas:
+Simply mulch it on top and let nature work its magic.
+Ben recommends using woodchip in three key areas:

-1. Paths – An obvious win.
-It suppresses weeds and looks great.
+Paths – This is a straightforward win.
+Woodchip suppresses weeds and looks great.

-2. Around trees and shrubs – Mulch deep (even 25cm!) for long-term weed control and moisture retention.
+Around trees and shrubs – Apply a deep layer (even 25cm!) for long-term weed control and moisture retention.

-If you're growing shallow-rooted veg or seedlings, it's best to compost it first or mix with grass clippings or manure to avoid nitrogen lock-up.
+If you're growing shallow-rooted vegetables or seedlings, it's advisable to compost woodchip first or mix it with grass clippings or manure to avoid nitrogen lock-up.

-If you’ve got trees, you’ve got a resource.
-If not, Ben suggests:
+If you’ve got trees, you might already have a resource at hand.
+If not, Ben suggests some alternatives:

-• Try Arbtalk – a site where you can register as a drop-off location.
+Try Arbtalk – a website where you can register as a drop-off location.

 “Any woody growth in your garden is your fertility.
 If you send it away, you’re losing a free resource.” – Ben Raskin

-Ben’s book, The Woodchip Handbook, is packed with real-world case studies, field trials, and surprising uses for woodchip—from propagation compost to disease-resistant mulch.
-It’s a must-read if you want to take your garden soil to the next level.
+Ben’s book, The Woodchip Handbook, is loaded with real-world case studies, field trials, and surprising uses for woodchip—from propagation compost to disease-resistant mulch.
+It’s essential reading for anyone wanting to elevate their garden soil.

 🎧 Listen to the Episode

-This episode is a brilliant listen—informative, funny, and totally inspiring.
-I came away with a whole new appreciation for this “waste” material.
-I think you will too.
+This episode is a brilliant listen—informative, funny, and completely inspiring.
+I came away with a whole new appreciation for this "waste" material.
+I think you will, too.

-👉 [🎙️ Click here to listen now on your favourite podcast app]
+👉 [🎙️ Click here to listen now on your favorite podcast app]

 Want more practical growing tips?
 Try these: